What Is Zolendronic Acid (Zometa)?

 You should also contact your provider if you notice any signs of an allergic reaction to the medication, including chest pain, fever, flu-like symptoms, or difficulty breathing.
 It is also important to consult the prescribing information for any other medications taken with Zometa, including chemotherapy medications.1

 Zometa is administered via an intravenous (IV) infusion every 3-4 weeks.
 The infusion typically consists of 4 mg of zoledronic acid, and takes at least 15 minutes to administer.
 Your provider will determine the appropriate dosage and administration schedule for you.
-They will also determine the appropriate dosage and administration schedule of any other medications taken with Zometa, such as chemotherapies or calcium supplements.
+They will also determine the appropriate dosage and administration schedule of any other medications taken with Zometa, such as chemotherapies or calcium or vitamin D supplements.
 It is important to follow your provided schedule exactly as instructed, and not to stop taking any accompanying medications on your own.
 The dose of your Zometa can be adjusted as needed by your doctor.1

 - Zometa Prescribing Information.
 Novartis.
 December 2016.
 Available from: https://www.pharma.us.novartis.com/sites/www.pharma.us.novartis.com/files/Zometa.pdf.
 Accessed September 1, 2017.